Brisbane City Botanic Gardens: History

 Scientific activity was complemented by public recreational use of the Gardens, along with the Domain (on the southern boundary of the Gardens) and Queen's Park.
 By the 1880s, some of the scientific work previously performed by the Botanic Gardens was being carried out by the Queensland Acclimatisation Society at Bowen Park.
 The Herbarium and Botanic Library were moved from the Gardens for a period but were returned in 1905 when John Frederick Bailey was appointed Curator of the Botanic Gardens.

 Underground electricity supply was installed in 1907.

 Extensive dredging of Gardens Point in 1915 removed about 9 acre from the Domain (the southern side of Gardens Point) and Botanic Gardens but in the following year the amalgamation of the Gardens, Queens Park and part of the Domain resulted in a new Botanic Gardens of about 50 acre.

 The extant City Botanic Gardens was formed by the amalgamation of the original Botanic Gardens with the Domain (the southern side of Gardens Point) and Queen's Park in 1916, bringing its total area to around 20 ha; Queen's Park comprised a 10 acre strip along Alice Street, which originally served as a park and a sporting field, where regular cricket and football matches were held.
 The former curator's cottage built for John Frederick Bailey, curator from 1905–1917, is now a cafe.

 The City of Brisbane Act of 1924 transferred responsibility for the Botanic Gardens to the Brisbane City Council, but the Herbarium remained as part of the Queensland Department of Agriculture and Stock.

 Due to the proximity to the river, the Botanic Gardens have been flooded nine times between 1870–2011.
 With many plants being washed away, the Brisbane City Council established a new botanic gardens at Mount Coot-tha.
 Since the opening of the Mount Coot-tha Botanic Gardens in the mid 1970s, the Brisbane Botanic Gardens has become principally a recreational venue.
 Re-development of the Gardens in the late 1980s saw the introduction of new recreational structures and restoration work on the former Queen's Park fence.

 The Gardens were also the home for over 100 years for Harriet, a tortoise reportedly collected by Charles Darwin during his visit to the Galápagos Islands in 1835 and donated to the Gardens in 1860 by John Clements Wickham, former commander of HMS Beagle and later Government Resident for Moreton Bay.
 Harriet was named in honour of Harry Oakman, curator of the Gardens from 1945 to 1962 and the creator of the (now disbanded) zoo at the Gardens.
-The zoo closed in 1952.
+The zoo at one time housed more than 400 animal species.
+From about 1925 it was increasingly under scrutiny for poor animal welfare conditions and unsustainable costs, and was closed in 1958.
 Harriet lived out her final years at Australia Zoo until dying in June 2006.